Hetta - Pallas Hiking Trail Level of Difficulty

 The trail is considerably well marked and there are several places to stop and rest along it.
 This means that it is a suitable hiking destination for those with little experience.
 It is best, however, to have a basic knowledge of hiking and survival skills.
 Additionally you should keep in mind that the weather in the fell area can change rapidly and in the case of an accident help is far away.
-The trail is not suited for the disabled.
+There are no accessible services along the trail.

 It is a good idea to plan your hike well in advance by obtaining outdoor map which show the trail.
 Although the trail is well marked in the terrain you should always carry outdoor map with you.